redis/Redis-Insight-Guides/src/tutorials/redis_stack/redis_for_time_series.md

 TS.CREATE bike_sales_5 DUPLICATE_POLICY SUM LABELS region west compacted no
 ```

-In the above query we make the shop id (1,2,3,4,5) a part of the time series name.
+In the above query, we make the shop id (1,2,3,4,5) a part of the time series name.
 You might also notice
 the `DUPLICATE_POLICY SUM` argument; this describes what should be done when two events in the same time series share
 the same timestamp: In this case, it would mean that two sales happened at exactly the same time, so the resulting value
 should be a sum of the two sales amounts.